 I’m a big fan of salon retailing as you’ve probably gathered.
 It’s the icing on the cake for salon profit.

-So here are my 4 tips from Hairdressers’ Journal plus 3 extra retail tips for good measure.
+So here are four tips I shared with readers of Hairdressers’ Journal plus three extra tips for good measure.

 My four retailing ideas for Hairdressers’ Journal